RolandPheasant/TailBlazer/README.md

 For me to produce this application I have used several community led open source projects all of which I love.
 So if you like this app I recommend checking out the following.

  - [Dynamic Data](https://gitter.im/RolandPheasant/DynamicData) Rx based collections developed by me.
 So please forgive the self-plug.
  - [Material Design ToolKit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) by my friend and work colleage ButchersBoy.
+This brings WPF into the 21st century.
  - [Dragablz](https://github.com/ButchersBoy/Dragablz)  also by ButchersBoy.
 I think he is showing off now.
  - [MahApps](https://github.com/MahApps/MahApps.Metro) which was the first open source project to make WPF truly modern.
  - [Structure Map](https://github.com/structuremap/structuremap) which is a dependency injection library which defines what a good API is all about.